SIMPLY SOCIAL KIDS’ FREQUENTLY ASKED QUESTIONS

 What is Simply Social Kids?

-Simply Social Kids is a social skills center for children and teens in Massachusetts and Southern New Hampshire that uses play and activity-based methods to coach kids on social skills.
+Simply Social Kids is a social skills center for children and teens in Massachusetts and Southern New Hampshire that uses play and activity-based methods to coach kids and teens on social skills.
+We also work with adults ages 18+.

 Which children benefit most from your programs?